hiranya911/rest-gateway-demo/docs/source/tutorial.rst

 Running the REST Client
 -----------------------
 In this section we will look at how to run a REST client against our REST gateway and consume the backend SOAP service.
-For an explanation on how the gateway is configured please refer the REST Gateway Implementation section.
+For an explanation on how the gateway is configured please refer :doc:`impl`.

 All the sample client scripts and example data files are available in the ``cleint`` directory of this sample package.